Dear Students (and prospective students):

-- Two sections of WRIT 111, a course strongly recommended for all first-year students, a 4-credit course carrying "J" credit (writing and oral communication), again, taught in a CIW classroom.
+- WRIT 111 (2 sections): a course strongly recommended for all first-year students, a 4-credit course carrying "J" credit (writing and oral communication), again, taught in a CIW classroom.

-- One section of UNIV 101, Freshman Year Experience, taught by a CIW Fellow in a CIW classroom, a 2-credit with "Oral Communication" credit.
+- UNIV 101 – Freshman Year Experience: taught by a CIW Fellow in a CIW classroom, a 2-credit with "Oral Communication" credit.
 Helps students adjust to the university environment.

 Students in the Mohawk or Oneida Learning Community are required to take two courses: we recommend one of CDCI 395, Philo 146, and Poli Sci 113, and one of the WRIT111 sections or Univ 101 or Univ 180.